4 min read

 As mentioned, a modern car has a lot of ECUs.
 They have various purposes and have different complexity levels.

 The engine control module (ECM), also known as the engine control unit (ECU), is the most common.
-Yes, it has the same acronym, so let's stay with ECM so we are on the same page.
+Yes, it has the same acronym as the electronic control unit, so let's use ECM for the engine so we are on the same page.

 The ECM can use information such as the current speed and engine temperature to control things like the fuel/air ratio, the idle speed and valve timing.